Chart Color Schemes

 Infrastructure

-Dandenong has very high levels of nearby infrastructure activity, ranking in the top 10% nationally
+Dandenong has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 19 projects that may impact the area.
-Notable projects include Dandenong Wellbeing Centre, Webster Street Level Crossing Removal, Dandenong Community Hub, and Dandenong New Art (DNA).
-The following list details those most likely to be relevant.
+AreaSearch has identified 19 projects likely to impact the area.
+Key projects include Dandenong Wellbeing Centre, Webster Street Level Crossing Removal, Dandenong Community Hub, and Dandenong New Art (DNA).
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.